dewynl/msc-ai-capstone-project/docs/dissertation.md

 **Critical Insight from Failures:** Task complexity analysis identified UUID generation cognitive load as the primary bottleneck.
 Systematic evaluation (documented in Annex A.7) demonstrated that reducing discrete choice complexity from 960 unique identifiers to simpler representations could address the root cause more effectively than parameter scaling or architectural sophistication.

-At this point, I faced a choice: scale up to CodeT5-base (220M parameters) or rethink the task formulation.
-The standard ML approach would be scaling—throw more parameters at the problem.
-But something bothered me: even if CodeT5-base could memorize 960 UUIDs, what happens when the database grows?
-Scale to T5-large?
-Claude or GPT-4?
-This felt like treating symptoms rather than addressing the root cause.
+At this point, the research faced a methodological choice: scale up to CodeT5-base (220M parameters) or rethink the task formulation.
+The standard ML approach favours parameter scaling, but this raised concerns about scalability: even if CodeT5-base could memorize 960 UUIDs, what happens when databases grow to thousands of components?
+Continuing to scale parameters would treat symptoms rather than addressing the fundamental mismatch between discrete identifier generation and neural language model capabilities.

 **Iteration 4-5: Task Simplification and Index-Based Selection**